-- 1 week- University of New Mexico Rehabilitation Services (inpatient and outpatient therapy) - 1 week Lovelace Rehabilitation Hospital (rehabilitation and occupational medicine) - 1 week- Veteran's Administration - 1 week Sports and Spine plus Neuromuscular
+- 1 week- University of New Mexico Rehabilitation Services (inpatient and outpatient therapy) ٠ - 2 weeks Lovelace Rehabilitation Hospital (rehabilitation and occupational medicine) - 1 week Sports and Spine plus Neuromuscular

-Overall supervision of the clerkship will be performed by W. Evan Rivers.
+Overall supervision of the clerkship will be performed by Lawrence J. Horn, M.D.